FlyGuy352/CrossChainNFTPaymaster/README.md

 Each user interacts on Ethereum via an ERC-4337-compatible Smart Contract Wallet.

 - **Stores User Address**
-> Keeps track of the user's Ethereum address that controls the wallet.
+> Tracks the user's Ethereum address that controls the wallet.

 - **Verifies User Signature of User Operation**
 > Ensures that any UserOperation (ERC-4337 transaction) is properly signed by the user before execution, maintaining transaction authenticity.